 They showed that as the amount of strain on the diamond nano-needle increased, its predicted bandgap narrowed – an indicator of greater electrical conductivity.
 The bandgap completely disappeared near the maximum amount of strain the needle could withstand before it would fracture.
 They further showed that such metallization of diamond at the nanoscale could be achieved without triggering phonon instability or phase transformation from diamond to graphite, the soft material in pencils.

-The researchers then used the simulation results to train machine learning algorithms to identify general conditions for achieving optimal electrical conductivity of nano-scale diamond in various geometrical configurations.
+The researchers then used the simulation results to train machine learning algorithms to identify general conditions for achieving optimal electrical conductivity of nano-scale diamonds in various geometrical configurations.
 This scientific research, still at the early stage, shows opportunities for further development of potential devices with unprecedented properties and performance.

 Co-author and MIT Professor Ju Li said: “We found that it’s possible to reduce the bandgap from 5.6 eV all the way to zero.
 The point of this is that if you can change continuously from 5.6 to zero eV, then you cover all the range of bandgaps.
-Through strain engineering, you can make diamond have the bandgap of silicon, which is most widely used as a semi-conductor, or gallium nitride, which is used for LEDs.
+Through strain engineering, you can make a diamond have the bandgap of silicon, which is most widely used as a semiconductor, or gallium nitride, which is used for LEDs.
 You can even have it become an infrared detector or detect a whole range of light all the way from the infrared to the ultraviolet part of the spectrum.”

 Read Turning Diamond Into Metal for more on this research.

 Reference: “Metallization of diamond” by Zhe Shi, Ming Dao, Evgenii Tsymbalov, Alexander Shapeev, Ju Li and Subra Suresh, 5 October 2020, Proceedings of the National Academy of Sciences.